Milkdown/website/docs/guide/interacting-with-editor.md

 ### Doc Listener

-You can also listen to the [raw prosemirror document node](https://prosemirror.net/docs/ref/#model.Node), and do things you want.
+You can also listen to the [raw prosemirror document node](https://prosemirror.net/docs/ref/#model.Node), and do things you want from there.

 ```typescript
 import { listener, listenerCtx } from '@milkdown/plugin-listener';